 While PageRank has evolved since it was first created, the basis of the algorithm is that the importance of a page is calculated depending on the number and quality of pages linking to it.

 This algorithm is named after one of the founders of Google, Larry Page.

-Rankbrain is a more recent Google algorithm that is currently the third most important ranking factor.
+Rankbrain was a highly publicised Google algorithm that is currently the third most important ranking factor.